-WashULaw works with a wide array of partner institutions to provide study abroad experiences tailored to students’ individual international interests.
+WashULaw works with a wide array of partner institutions to provide study-abroad experiences tailored to students’ individual international interests.
 We have selected each of our partner schools based on their strong international academic and professional reputation, their commitment to a high-quality study-abroad experience, and their location.
-The educational objectives of each program are to provide students with opportunities to learn and understand foreign legal systems and culture, as well as to provide students with comparative and international coursework that complements the courses available at WashULaw.
+The educational objectives of each program are to provide students with opportunities to learn and understand foreign legal systems and cultures, as well as to provide students with comparative and international coursework that complements the courses available at WashULaw.
 We work closely with our foreign law school partners to ensure the highest quality of courses and learning opportunities for each student.
 Law students have a variety of opportunities to study and/or work abroad for credit, including semester exchange programs; International Justice and Conflict Resolution Externships; Global Public Interest Law Internships; and externships with private organizations.

 - Utrecht University in The Netherlands

 - National University of Singapore in Singapore

 - Fudan University in China